Grenfell Tower: Manslaughter charges possible

 Speculation has focused on the role that cladding apparently used in a recent refurbishment of the tower may have played in the fire, which appeared to spread quickly up the exterior of the tower in the early hours of June 14.

-McCormack said samples of the cladding sent by police for analysis had failed safety tests.
+Samples of insulation from the tower and equivalent aluminum composite tiles sent by police for analysis have failed safety tests, McCormack said.

+"Such are the safety concerns with the outcome of these tests we have immediately shared the data with the Department for Communities and Local Government, who are already sharing that information with local councils throughout the country," she said.

+Investigators are also looking at the insulation behind the cladding and how the tiles were installed, she said.

+McCormack also urged any present or past residents of Grenfell Tower who had previously reported or had concerns about the building's safety to get in touch with police.

+"We will identify and investigate any criminal offense and, of course, given the deaths of so many people we are considering manslaughter, as well as criminal offenses and breaches of legislation and regulations," she said.

-The fire started in a Hotpoint fridge-freezer that was not previously part of any recall, McCormack said.
+The fire was not set deliberately but started in a Hotpoint fridge-freezer that was not previously part of any product recall, McCormack added.
+Police are talking to the manufacturers.

+In a statement, Whirlpool -- which owns Hotpoint -- offered its condolences to the victims of the fire and said it was "working with the authorities to obtain access to the appliance so that we can assist with the ongoing investigations."

 Suspect cladding found on 11 high-rises